 They’re not the most lightweight, nor the best choice for hot climates, but they do have an unmatched reputation for quality and longevity.
 Hilleberg have long resisted following the trend for ever lighter and more flimsy materials: these tents are among the most tried and tested in the world and will last – literally – for decades.

-Other Hilleberg tents often seen on the road include the minimalist 1.7kg Akto for soloists and bikepackers and the freestanding and spacious 3.3kg Allak 2 for couples and heavyweight tourers.
+Other Hilleberg tents often seen on the road include the lighter 1.7kg Akto for soloists and bikepackers, and the freestanding and spacious 3.3kg Allak 2 for couples and heavyweight tourers.
 The Swedish brand of course makes excellent winter tents, with the 2.4kg Soulo standing out.

 The Best Ultralight Bikepacking Tents For 2021

 The following tents are included in this list as examples of shelters that have either been developed with bikepacking in mind or crossed over from backpacking and thru-hiking circles – in any case, tents that have found favour in the bikepacking community.

 You’ll also find some of the lighter tents from the list above – such as the Alpkit Ordos, the MSR Hubba NX, and the Hilleberg Akto – making their way onto bikepacking kit lists, possibly in stripped-down form.